lizabelyanina/Analysis-of-GitHub-commits/README.md

   - Activity distributions
   - Contributor distributions

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.